sjvrijn/mf2/README.md

 ## Introduction

-This package contains Python implementations for a variety of multi-fidelity benchmark functions typically used in numerical optimization research.
+The `mf2` package providing consistent, efficient and tested Python implementations of a variety of multi-fidelity benchmark functions.
+The goal is to simplify life for numerical optimization researchers by saving time otherwise spent reimplementing and debugging the same common functions, and enabling direct comparisons with other work using the same definitions, improving reproducibility in general.

 A multi-fidelity function usually reprensents an objective which should be optimized.
 The term 'multi-fidelity' refers to the fact that multiple versions